How to Crochet the First Row After the Foundation Chain - Tutorial Seven

 Tutorial seven of the How to Crochet Step by Step mini series is all about how to crochet the first row after the foundation chain.

 Now that we know how to make a foundation chain, the next step is to start the first row of your project.
-If you’re unsure about where to insert your hook for your first stitch then watch the quick video below for how to crochet the first row after the foundation chain or head to the written instruction further down.
+If you’re unsure about where to insert your hook for your first stitch then watch the quick video below for how to crochet the first row after the chain or head to the written instruction further down.

 Don’t forget to subscribe to my YouTube channel to get instant updates on new videos.

-Written Instructions
+Written Tutorial

 Save for Later